react-dnd/react-dnd/docs/01 Top Level API/DragSource.md

   endDrag(props, monitor, component) {
     if (!monitor.didDrop()) {
-      return;
+      // You can check whether the drop was successful
+      // or if the drag ended but nobody handled the drop return;
     }

-    // When dropped on a compatible target, do something const item = monitor.getItem();
+    // When dropped on a compatible target, do something.
+    // Read the original dragged item from getItem(): const item = monitor.getItem();

+    // You may also read the drop result from the drop target
+    // that handled the drop, if it returned an object from
+    // its drop() method.
     const dropResult = monitor.getDropResult();

-    CardActions.moveCardToList(item.id, dropResult.listId);
+    // This is a good place to call some Flux action CardActions.moveCardToList(item.id, dropResult.listId);
   }
 };